Baby Esther: PBS retraction

-Misconceptions
+Misidentifications

 Baby Esther shares her original name and original stage name with Little Esther Phillips, who was also known as Esther Mae Jones.
 Both singers used the names "Little Esther" and "Li'l Esther", but Esther Phillips was of a later generation, born in 1935.

 Photos of the model Olya Gussy costumed as Betty Boop, taken by Russian-based studio Retro Atelier in 2008, are regularly misidentified as Esther Jones.

 An older photo often purported to show Jones went viral when it was distributed by the official Betty Boop Checks website.
 The image was actually a James Van Der Zee photo of an unidentified woman.

-Admission of mistake

-In 2021, a 2015 article by PBS, which had been used as "confirmation" of the "Baby Esther was the original Betty Boop" story by many people, was removed from the PBS website.
-PBS retracted the story, admitted that the "Baby Esther" portion of the article was never true, and apologized for spreading misinformation.